-When the going gets rough the rough should be pampered.
+When the going gets stressed the stressed should be pampered.
 Here’s a chance, whether female or male, to indulge in yourself (and no one need know, shhh).
 Often, when we are feeling down, nothing picks us up more than treating ourselves.

 Take twice as long in the shower.
 Or better yet, enjoy a bubble bath.
 Shave, colour your hair, hydrate your skin.
 Your bathroom is your oyster, and you are the pearl.
 If you truly wish to indulge, make your own body scrubs.
 It’s super easy.
 A little left over coffee grounds, some sugar a few drops of oil and you are good to scrub away your cares for the moment.
 Or if you need more direction… enjoy a watch at Fairyland Cottage.

 8. Have a clear out